PLFI extortion: NIA arrests key accused in Jharkhand

 The NIA also arrested the wives of Dinesh Gope Investigation also revealed that Fuleshwar Gope had conspired with accused Dinesh Gope and formed a dubious company namely, M/s Shiv Shaktisamridhhi Infra Pvt.
 Ltd, in partnership with Hira Devi (first wife of Dinesh Gope), for channelising the extorted levy amount into legitimate means by depositing it in the bank account of the said dubious company.
 M/s Shiv Shaktisamridhhi Infra Pvt.
 Ltd., became a frontal company to legitimize levy amounts collected by Dinesh Gope and to invest the same in properties.

-The profit earned by the said company was intended to be used for furtherance of terrorist activities of PLFI.
+The profit earned by the said company was intended to be used for the furtherance of terrorist activities of PLFI.